 Chile had already been in a dictatorship for 15 years by the late 80s.
 Pressured by major investors in the United States, and for international credibility, General Pinochet’s government organised a referendum deciding whether Pinochet would have eight more years or not.
-This is the story of the campaign for NO.
+This is the story of the campaign for No.

 The film makes it totally understandable why oppressed people might vote to continue their oppression, despite thousands of political executions, disappearances and the ever present danger of police violence – when the government has total power and control the media, all opposition is shown as terrorism, and so people become even more afraid of change, fearing that it will be even worse.

 This is exactly the type of film created for film festivals – foreign, subtitled and totally brilliant.
 If the film distribution business was really a meritocracy such films would be more widely seen, and so grab a ticket while you can.
-Funny, intelligent and alarming, the best thing about NO is that it is based upon truth.
+Funny, intelligent and alarming, the best thing about No is that it is based upon truth.

-Watch the trailer for NO here:
+Watch the trailer for No here: